michaelbrusegard/dotfiles/README.md

 ## Espresso (Ubuntu Server)

-Espresso is my personal home server used for hosting various appications and services.
+Espresso is my personal home server used for hosting various applications and services.

 ### Installing packages